 But for many of you it feels like you are sitting in a box that is just too small.
 You want to break free and shout to the world “I can do so much more!”

 Yet you feel limited.
 You may have tried a seminar, gone to a workshop, improved your craft, hired a coach… But still, you remain within the confines of something that just doesn’t fit.

 So, how can you get you out of the box?

 Experiencing mounting pressure is one way.
 And there must be a lot of emotion attached to it.
 Bill got emotional when we spoke about his desire to build a business that can support many others working for him.

 Emotion is your fuel, your drive, your deep desire that has started to catch fire.

 Another way is to live your purpose.
 You didn’t get to this point because you want to play small and safe.
 (If you do like safe, this group is not right for you.)
 You became a Creative Entrepreneur for a reason.
 Hint: it’s to make an impact.

 I can help.
 If you have this desire then you are ready.
 You start where you are.
 Following the five steps I have developed you may first have to learn how to turn your talent into a business.
 Or perhaps you are at the stage to develop your products and pricing, or build an amplification platform to become the authority in your category, or start to take a leadership role, or figure out serious automated growth strategies to blow it out of the water.

 Over the next few weeks I am going to introduce to you what has been percolating in my world.
-I’ll start rolling out a few new programs and announce a live workshop in Austin, and much more.
+I’ll start rolling out a few new programs and much more.